rdk1024/MOSAcquisition/README.md

 ## Installation
 ### Dependencies
 This package requires a Python interpreter.
-It also makes use of numpy, astropy, ginga, and pyraf.
+It also makes use of astropy, ginga, matplotlib, numpy, and pyraf.
 To install those packages, simply call
-`$ pip install numpy astropy ginga pyraf`
+`$ pip install astropy ginga matplotlib numpy pyraf`
 It also requires much of the existing MOIRCS Acquisition software, which is not on the internet as far as I know, so if you don't work for Subaru, ha ha, too bad.

 ### File Locations
-The folders in this repository must be merged with the corresponding files in the user's `.ginga` folder (might be invisible); `plugins` merges with `plugins`, and `util` merges with `util`.
+The folders in this repository must be merged with the corresponding files in the user's `.ginga` folder, which should either be at `/.ginga` or `~/.ginga`, and might be invisible; `plugins` merges with `plugins`, and `util` merges with `util`.

 ## Usage
-Once this plugin has been installed as specified above, one can run it the simple command:
+Once this plugin has been installed as specified above, navigate to the directory with your .sbr mask definition file and start ginga with the command
 `$ ginga --plugins=MESOffset`
 This should launch Ginga with the MESOffset plugin loaded.
 Click on 'Operation' and then 'MESOffset' to begin the process.
 From there, enter any information it